Aearsears/marvel_machine_sim/README.md

 # marvel_machine_sim
-Roll the marvel machine and test your luck!
+Roll the Maplestory marvel machine and test your luck!
 After seeing tons of people waste their hard earned money on trying to defy numbers which do not waver, I decided to code up a simulator so that I too could get the adrenaline rush of losing it all.

 Probabilities, images, sound are from the official website.